Dr Sarah Richards

 Conference presentations

-Suffolk Libraries social community support project at The Research and Knowledge Exchange Conference University of Suffolk 30 June 2022
+Suffolk Libraries Social Community Support Project, Research and Knowledge Exchange Conference 30th June 2022 University of Suffolk

-Keynote address Evaluating key concepts in research with children at LSE Case Researchers Workshop Online at London School of Economics September 2021
+Evaluating Key Concepts in Research with Children Case Researchers Workshop Online September 2021 London School of Economics (invited keynote speaker)

-A bump on the Head in the Churchyard: The Emotional Labour of doing Research with Children July 20215th Biennial Children and Childhoods Online Conference at University of Suffolk paper accepted
+A bump on the Head in the Churchyard: The emotional labour of doing research with children July 2021 Children and Childhoods Conference University of Suffolk

 Mythical creatures and playing amongst the dead Research and Public Engagement conference 13th March 2020 University of Suffolk (with Dr Sarah Coombs)